nsidc/polarstereo-reformat/nsidc0001/README.md

 ## Level of Support

-<b>This directory is fully supported by NSIDC</b>.
+<b>This directory is fully supported by the NSIDC DAAC</b>.
 If you discover any problems or
 bugs, please submit an Issue.
 If you would like to contribute to this repository, you may fork the repository and submit a pull request.